lesstif/php-JiraCloud-RESTAPI/README.md

    require 'vendor/autoload.php';
    ```

-**Laravel:** Once installed, if you are not using automatic package discovery, then you need to register the `JiraRestApi\JiraRestApiServiceProvider` service provider in your `config/app.php`.
+**Laravel:** Once installed, if you are not using automatic package discovery, then you need to register the `JiraCloud\JiraCloudServiceProvider` service provider in your `config/app.php`.

 # Configuration